victorYghor/hello-world/README.md

 # hello-world
 this is my first activity in the cubos academy
+The fisrt step of a long journey